-Aspen Dental Celebrates Largest Ever VIBE Experience for New Dentists
+Aspen Dental® Celebrates Largest Ever VIBE Experience for New Dentists

 - More than 350 new dentists and dental students from nearly 75 dental schools and residency programs came together in Chicago, making it the largest VIBE experience to date

-- Designed to connect new dentists and dental students with career opportunities at Aspen Dental, the VIBE experience comes at a time of continued growth and innovation for the company
+- Designed to connect new dentists and dental students with career opportunities at Aspen Dental®, the VIBE experience comes at a time of continued growth and innovation for the company

 Mar 09, 2022, 19:04 ET

-CHICAGO, March 9, 2022 /PRNewswire/ -- Aspen Dental celebrated the company's largest-ever VIBE experience in its new Chicago headquarters on February 26 and 27 – with more than 350 new dentist and dental students from nearly 75 dental schools and residency programs across the nation in attendance.
+CHICAGO, March 9, 2022 /PRNewswire/ -- Aspen Dental® celebrated the company's largest-ever VIBE experience in its new Chicago headquarters on February 26 and 27 – with more than 350 new dentist and dental students from nearly 75 dental schools and residency programs across the nation in attendance.

 Experience the interactive Multimedia News Release here: https://www.multivu.com/players/English/9025151-aspen-dental-largest-ever-vibe-experience/